DenOfEquity/forgeFlux_dualPrompt/README.md

     * change to `dit_config["depth"] = 19 if '{}double_blocks.8.img_attn.norm.key_norm.scale'.format(key_prefix) in state_dict_keys else 8`

     if you get error 'torch.OutOfMemoryError: Allocation on device', lower **GPU Weights (MB)**

+update 10:
+* add Flux LayerDiffuse (transparent VAE) support, decoding only. *Motivated by https://github.com/DrUmranAli/FluxZayn*
+    * get LoRA and VAE from http://huggingface.co/RedAIGC/Flux-version-LayerDiffuse
+        * use LoRA normally; save VAE to models directory (not to VAE subdirectory) - the extension uses it, not Forge.